What is Arm Weakness?

 Various factors can cause arm weakness, but one common culprit is compression or damage to the nerves in the arm, such as the median nerve, ulnar nerve, or radial nerve.

-Arm weakness can often improve or resolve with time, especially due to temporary factors like overexertion or minor injuries.
-However, if the weakness persists or worsens, seeking medical attention is important to determine the underlying cause and appropriate treatment options.
+Arm weakness can often improve or resolve with time, mainly due to temporary factors like overexertion or minor injuries.
+However, if the weakness persists or worsens, seeking medical attention is essential to determine the underlying cause and appropriate ark weakness treatment options.

 Whats app Health Packages Book an Appointment Second Opinion